pudly/schmopera-hugo/content/articles/money-manners-one-critics-observations-from-her-really-great-opera-seats.md

 date = "2017-10-19T20:03:00-04:00"
 lastmod = "2017-10-26T23:19:00-04:00"
 publishDate = "2017-10-26T23:19:00-04:00"
-slug = "money-manners-one-critics-observations-from-her-really-great-opera-seats"
-title = "Money &amp; manners: one critic&#039;s observations from her really great opera seats"
+short_description = "There's a funny catch, though, because when you're sitting in those pricey sections of the opera house, your neighbours are likely of a certain demographic; basically, they're sitting in those seats because they're good, and they can afford them.
+The important thing to note here is not that there are wealthy people who go to the opera, but that there's likely a stark difference between their tax bracket, and that of someone who writes about opera for a living." slug = "money-manners-one-critics-observations-from-her-really-great-opera-seats" title = "Money &amp; manners: one critic&#039;s observations from her really great opera seats"
 +++